UniversalDependencies/docs/_u-feat/Polarity.md

 The `Polarity` feature can be also used to distinguish response [interjections](u-pos/INTJ) _yes_ and _no_.

-Note: `Polarity` was called `Negative` in the version 1 of UD guidelines and it is renamed in version 2.
+Note: `Polarity` was called `Polarity` in the version 1 of UD guidelines and it is renamed in version 2.

 ### <a name="Pos">`Pos`</a>: positive, affirmative